Holding Classes in Weather Emergencies

 Management of Emergencies

 CLASSES.
-If the College is in session when a weather emergency is declared, the operating assumption is that classes continue to be held.
+If the College is in session when an emergency is declared, the operating assumption is that classes continue to be held.
 The announcement would be:

 “Due to inclement weather, Bates College offices are closed.
-Only personnel designated in advanced as essential should report to work.
+Only personnel designated in advance as essential should report to work.
 Dining Services will be available.
 Classes will be held unless specifically canceled by the instructor.
-Students should check their email and the learning management system to determine if individual classes have been canceled by the instructor.”
+Students should check their email and Lyceum to determine if individual classes have been canceled by the instructor.”

-On rare occasions, the SERG may declare a weather emergency so severe that classes are canceled.
+On rare occasions, the SERG may declare an emergency so severe that classes are canceled.
 The announcement would be:

 “Due to inclement weather, Bates College is closed.
 Only personnel designated in advance as essential should report to work.
 Dining Services will be available.
 Classes are canceled.”

 These announcements are made through a Blackboard Connect to the College community, on the website if it is operating, and on local radio and television stations.

 Even if classes are not canceled, individual instructors whose travel to the campus would be hazardous, or who, for other reasons, are unable to meet their classes, may decide to cancel their classes and reschedule them at a later date.
 Instructors who cancel classes must, to the best of their ability, inform their students.
 An instructor may notify students through email class list-serves or via Lyceum, the learning management system.
 It should be noted, however, that Lyceum is not interfaced with the College’s email system.
 Thus informing students via Lyceum lists requires that students log into Lyceum to check for messages.
 The instructor also should inform the appropriate academic administrative assistant (AAA) if that staff member is available on campus.
 If the AAA is unavailable and the instructor is unable to communicate with the students, the instructor should telephone Matthew R. Auer, dean of the faculty, at 786-6066.